 The Tasmanian Government, in partnership with Aurora Energy, has committed up to $10 million for the Tasmanian Energy Efficiency Loan Scheme which provides no-interest loans for Tasmanian households and businesses to install energy efficient equipment and appliances.
 Further information can be find on Aurora Energy's website.

-In addition, Aurora Energy’s vulnerable customers can continue to access financial assistance from the Your Energy Support (YES) energy efficiency program which is run through the No Interest Loan Scheme (NILS) Network.
+In addition, Aurora Energy’s vulnerable customers can continue to access financial assistance from the Your Energy Support energy efficiency program which is run through the No Interest Loan Scheme (NILS) Network of Tasmania.

-Here are some of the current Tasmanian Climate Change Office projects underway to help us reduce our emissions:
+Some of the current Tasmanian Climate Change Office projects underway to help us reduce our emissions are listed below: